 And then we went hiking in the pouring rain (and this time I spent more time in front of the camera, for a change):

-Tomorrow, we leave Milan for another location, but it’s definitely been great while it lasted.
+Tomorrow, we leave Milan for Peoria, but it’s been great while it lasted.
 I couldn’t have asked for a better weekend.
 One day I’ll make it to Italy, France, Spain and all the other countries I want to visit.
 In the meantime, I hope my blog continues to inspire people to take risks and chase their dreams.

 The lesson?
 Never be too afraid to chase your dreams and do the things you love.
 More often than not, the main obstacle between “getting by” and living the life you want isn’t a degree, or capital, or slaving away for a promotion.
 It’s the willingness to take risks.